manikanta2026/emotion-recognizer/README.md

 - TensorFlow
 - LibROSA
 - NumPy
 - Matplotlib

-## Contributing
+## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome all contributions!
+If you have ideas or improvements, fork the repo and create a pull request. ⭐

 ## Authors
 - [Manikanta](https://github.com/manikanta2026)